kasliwalr/rtop/docs/Design.md

 #### Version Control

 Git has been used for revision control.
-Since this is a small scale project with a single developer at this time, features are added in a sequential fashion.

-The development work happens on the *dev* branch, this includes code implementation, testing and documentation.
-Once a feature is reasonably complete which means its code is working and tested well and its documentation is in good shape, we merge the changes back into the *master*.
-This merged commit, is a new release easily identifiable using a tag.
-The tags are named according to a numbering scheme of the form *x.y*, where *x* is version number followed by *y* which is features number.
+Since this is a single developer project, most features are added  sequentially.
+Features are developed on the *dev* branch, this includes code implementation, testing and documentation.
+Once a feature is reasonably complete which means its code is working and tested well and its documentation is in good shape, it is merged into master/release branch.
+This merged commit, is a new release which is identifiable using a tag.
+The tags are named according to a numbering scheme of the form x.y, where x is version number followed by y which is features number.
 This process is clarified through the diagram below

 <img src="images/dev_workflow.png" width="800" heigh="400"></br>
 **Fig. 4** Git workflow for rtop

-Any user and developer then can access these release commit using the tag for their use.
-One would find that each release has its own README, REQUIREMENTS and DESIGN documents.
-Usually one can access them starting with the README, the links are consistent in that sense.

-Sometimes, one may get stuck on a feature during the course of development, while progress can be made on some non-interfering piece of code.
+A not so uncommon scenario is that a developer may get stuck on some particularly tricky feature while progress can be made on some non-interfering feature.
 In such a case, a temporary branch is created off the *dev* branch (not shown in the diagram).
 Once work is complete on the *temp* branch, it is merged back into the *dev* branch (NOT *master*)

+A user or developer can access the release commits using tags that specify version numbers.
+Each release has its README, REQUIREMENTS and DESIGN documents.
+REQUIREMENTS and DESIGN documents corresponding to the same version of software to which README belongs are accessible from hyperlinks within the README

 #### Debugging

-Debugging is performed using GNU tools.
-This primarily include GNU debugger, [gdb v7.11 or greater](https://www.gnu.org/software/gdb/).
-For checking memory leak, the [valgrind](http://valgrind.org/) tools suite is used.
-The [logging](#logging) system which is part of the application is the most important tool, as using gbd to debug a TUI is cumbersome.
+Debugging is performed using GNU debugger [>= gdb v7.11](https://www.gnu.org/software/gdb/).
+Memory leaks are checked using [valgrind](http://valgrind.org/) tools suite.
+Logging is performed using the Boost logging library.
+Further details on logging system are provided [here](#logging)

 ??
 How have we done the debugging
 ?? lcurses_g option